DImaste/Simple_keylogger/README.md

 Logs all you typings including special characters on the background (Windows compatible).

-Results are writing in Record.txt file.
+Results are written in Record.txt file.